timescale/docs/promscale/guides/upgrade.md

 available to store locks on objects.
 You can increase the amount of shared memory available by increasing the `max_locks_per_transaction` parameter.
-When you have completed the upgrade, you can set the value back to what it was before the upgrade.
+When you have completed the upgrade, you can set the value back to what it was before then upgrade.
 For more information about tuning this parameter, see [troubleshooting Promscale][max-locks-config].

 ## Upgrade from the previous alpine image